oeway/webrtc-hypha-demo/README.md

 ```

-Then visit http://localhost:9000/index.html to start streaming.
+Then visit http://localhost:9000/index.html to start streaming, before you connect, please fill in the correct service id of your server (in this example, it should be `my-video-stream`).